Despite setting an alarm for 4:30 and wanting to leave before sunrise, I didn’t leave Seiad Valley until shortly after 6.

 I stopped for my first break of the day after almost 7 miles, near the top of the climb out of Seiad Valley, at the trail intersection with Darkey Creek Trail, which offered an alternate route back to town.
 The trail at this point was going through a burn area, so there wasn’t much shade, and I sat under a tree just wide enough to hide me from the rising sun.
 A nice breeze blew, helping to keep it a bit cooler than it otherwise would have been.

-As I continued on, the trail bounced in and down a bit as it traveled along the side of the mountain, passing near Lily Pad Lake, and then dropping down to a small campsite and spring near a dirt road.
+As I continued on, the trail bounced up and down a bit as it traveled along the side of the mountain, passing near Lily Pad Lake, and then dropping down to a small campsite and spring near a dirt road.

 At the road, I stopped for water and a break, and also caught up with Bronco (who had left an hour earlier his morning than I did) and the other hikers at the RV park yesterday afternoon.
 Also At the road were a group of firefighters, on standby waiting to deal with any new fires that might erupt nearby.
 A piped spring near the road provided nearly ice-cold water.

 Continuing from the road, the trail turned upward again, steeply climbing a fire-exposed hill, with the hot early-afternoon sun beating down on me.
-The trail down to he road was easily visible, and though it was a short distance away, the smoke added its haze.
+The trail down to the road was easily visible, and though it was a short distance away, the smoke added its haze.

 Just past the end of that exposed uphill, I crossed paths with a southbound section hiker, who said that the current rumor is that the closure from the Hendrix fire will be lifted tomorrow.
 That was news to me, since the most recent information I had suggested that it’d be at least another day, if not three or four more, before the closure was lifted.
 But, I was cautiously optimistic; I didn’t really want to have to take the closure’s detour, since it was longer and involved more elevation gain than the trail itself.